springernature/frontend-playbook/security/README.md

 ### Never trust the client

-People can use scripts as well as browsers to access your site, and use techologies to tamper with requests or the DOM, or perhaps the attack originates from an innocent user infected with malware.
+People can use scripts as well as browsers to access your site, use techologies to tamper with requests or the DOM, or perhaps the attack originates from an innocent user infected with malware?
 In any case, we must **never trust the client**.
 Any and all information from the client can be tampered with, including:

-  - URL query parameters
+  - URL query parameters.
-  - URL fragment identifiers
+  - URL fragment identifiers.
   - browser `localStorage` etc.
-  - anything in the DOM
   - any HTTP header, notably:
-    - cookie names
+    - cookie names.
-    - cookie values
+    - cookie values.
-    - `User-Agent` string
+    - `User-Agent` string.
-    - `Referer`
+    - `Referer` field.
+  - anything in the DOM, that might be read by your JavaScript:
+    - form fields, whether `hidden` or `disabled` or not.
+    - `class` & `id` values, other HTML element attributes...

 A little paranoia can be healthy.